citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `delete_machine_accounts` (String) String that indicates the action on machine accounts to be performed on `terraform destroy` action.
 Available values are `Delete`, `Disable`, and `None`.
 Defaults to `None`.

 ~> **Please Note** The action is only performed when the `destroy` action is taken, not when setting the value of this parameter.
 Once this parameter is set, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
 Without a successful `terraform apply` after this parameter is set, this parameter will have no effect.
 If setting this field in the same operation that would require replacing the machine catalog or destroying the machine catalog, this parameter will not work.
-Additionally when importing a machine catalog, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.
+Additionally when importing a machine catalog, a successful `terraform apply` is required to set the intended value in state before it will take effect on a destroy operation.
+If `terraform apply` after an import requires the resource to be destroyed, the default value will be used.
 - `delete_virtual_machines` (Boolean) Boolean that indicates the machines within the machine catalog should be deleted on `terraform destroy` action.
 Defaults to `true` for MCS/PVS catalogs.
 For `Manual` catalogs, this parameter can either be unset or set to `false`.
 The virtual machines will not be deleted for `Manual` catalogs.

 ~> **Please Note** The deletion only happens when the `destroy` action is performed, not when setting this parameter to `true`.
 Once this parameter is set to `true`, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
 Without a successful `terraform apply` after this parameter is set, this flag will have no effect.
 If setting this field in the same operation that would require replacing the machine catalog or destroying the machine catalog, this flag will not work.
 Additionally when importing a machine catalog, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.